 Natural Gas for Vehicles - SB 560 by Sen. Simpson and HB 579 by Rep. Ray would establish standards for the distribution, sale, and taxation of natural gas that will essentially mirror regulations for diesel fuel.
 Currently, Florida law treats natural gas as an alternative fuel with a unique licensing structure and system of fees and taxes.
 Additionally, local governments would be allowed to use the local surtax to provide funding to installers of natural gas fueling stations.
-HB 579 is ready for the floor.
-Previously, the language was amended into the comprehensive transportation bill (SB 1132), but was removed this week.
-SB 560 passed its second committee with a strike-all amendment that removed the entire bill.
-The new language in SB 560 directs OPPAGA to perform a feasibility study on integrating natural gas into the market as fuel for motor vehicles.
+HB 579 passed out of the House.
+SB 560 was amended to match HB 579 and is ready for floor action.

-Ad Valorem Exemptions - SB 1064 by Sen. Latvala and HB 277 by Rep. Rehwinkle-Vasilinda would implement a Constitutional amendment that passed in 2008, which prohibits the taxation of improvements to residential property if the improvements are a renewable energy device or they strengthen the property's resistance to wind damage.
+Ad Valorem Exemptions - SB 1064 by Sen. Latvala and HB 277 by Rep. Rehwinkle-Vasilinda would implement a Constitutional amendment that passed in 2008, which prohibits the taxation of improvements to residential property if the improvements are a renewable energy device.
+The exemption for improvements that strengthen the property's resistance to wind damage has been deleted from both bills.
 The exemptions would only apply to work done on or after January 1, 2013.
-SB 1064 has passed out of its first committee.
-HB 277 is ready for the floor, but was amended to remove the wind hardening exemption.
+HB 277 passed out of the House and SB 1064 is scheduled to be heard in its last committee on Tuesday.

 Office of Homelessness - SB 402 by Sen. Joyner and HB 93 by Rep. Reed would create the Office of Homelessness within the Dept. of Children and Families.
 The Office would have funds that could be used to help families pay bills including past due utility costs.
-SB 402 has one committee remaining and HB 93 passed of the House.
+SB 402 is ready for floor action and HB 93 passed of the House.